JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + probably the `.ga` directories ought to be all merged each time in to `.final`
     + but we need to be sure the merge tool can handle ever-increasing file sizes, and/or impose proper limits on how many search results we want to present online

+## Note on PPP results

+Some of the scripts in this repo reference "PPP" (Patch Per Pix) results.
+These are precomputed search results that are calculated using an entirely different algorithm than `colormipsearch`.
+As we present those results on the same website as the color depth search results, some of our scripts also do file wrangling for PPP results.
+These can be ignored if you don't have PPP results.

 # Directory structure